 Building new bridges and sprucing up old ones was a major component of the Skopje 2014 Project.
 The two new bridges, Art Bridge and Civilizations Bridge, are ornately designed and incorporate a total of 57 statues.

-#9 Step inside the Church of the Holy Savior
+#9 Step Inside the Church of The Holy Savior, Skopje

 The Eastern Orthodox Holy Savior Church is hidden within a complex in the Old Bazaar.
 The most notable feature is the 30-foot-long wooden iconostasis.
 The floral details and bible depictions were hand carved by two brothers over a five-year period – from 1819-1824.
 While the entrance ticket did not include a brochure of information, the caretaker happily shared intriguing bits of history and stories about the church and complex.
 Fee: $2 USD